 Non-rechargeable (i.e. carbon, alkaline, or lithium) batteries can be used in an emergency.

-WARNING: If any batteries other than standard 9 V Nickel-Cadmium batteries are used, do not attempt to recharge them with the charging circuit built into the amplifier.
+WARNING: If any batteries other than standard 9 V Nickel-Cadmium

+Follow these steps to hatteries are used ide not eattempt to recharge thems with the inprevious section for illustrations of result built riets the amplifier.